GMC Clinical Assessment Centre

 During the exam:

 - You’ll find some scenarios will have manikins or other equipment.
 Others will use an actor to play the part of a patient.
 During each of the exam stations you will be observed by an examiner, either in person or via a remote camera.
-Your exam won’t be recorded and examiners will not intervene, except in very limited circumstances.
+Your exam may be recorded.
+Examiners will not intervene, except in very limited circumstances.

 What should you bring with you?

-- Identification: Bring proof of identification with you.
-The board accept any one of the following
+- Bring proof of identification with you.
+We accept any one of the following*:

 - UK driving licence